Benefits of Bakasana (Crane Pose) and How to do it?

 Ustrasana (Camel Pose)

-Camel Pose, or Ustrasana, is an excellent pose to follow Bakasana as it helps to open up and stretch the spine, hips, and chest.
+Ustrasana (Camel Pose) is an excellent pose to follow Bakasana as it helps to open up and stretch the spine, hips, and chest.
 To practice Ustrasana, start by kneeling on the floor with your knees hip-width apart.
 Place your hands on your lower back for support and gently arch your back, leading with your chest.
 Drop your head back if it feels comfortable and extend your hands towards your heels.
 Maintain a steady breath and hold the pose for several breaths before releasing back to a kneeling position.

 Tips for Practicing Bakasana